 Per Contract / Remote

 Seeking readers to evaluate and give notes on screenplays.

-Pay is per submission, and usually averages $12-$18 per hour, depending on the coverage package requested and how fast you work.
+Pay is per submission, and usually averages $12-$18 per hour plus bonuses and tips.
+The hourly rate depends on the coverage package requested and how fast you work.
 Job is telecommute, so you work from home or wherever you are.
 Hours are completely flexible - work as much or as little as you want.

 Applicants must upload a sample of a script coverage they've completed in the past.
 This is rolling submission and we are always hiring, we will reach out as need arises.

 The ideal candidate...

 - Loves reading - You will be reading short film scripts, screenplays, and TV pilot scripts

 - Loves writing - After reading the script, you will be writing anywhere from 1.5 - 7 pages of notes indicating areas where the script can be improved, areas where the writer has succeeded, and what steps can be taken to bring the script to its fullest potential

 - Loves movies - Knowledge of current film and television trends, as well as the basic framework and structure of screenwriting is essential

 - Is good at organizing thoughts and breaking things down into components - You will be breaking down the different elements in the script (character, plot, concept, dialogue, etc.) and addressing how they complement and influence each other